taltstidl/Swipeable-RecyclerView/README.md

 You can easily customize the actions when swiping by using the `SwipeConfiguration` class which gives you full control over various aspects of this library.
 The following is a list of all currently available options.
 For all those there is also a corresponding `setLeft...()` and `setRight...()` flavor.

 * `setBackgroundColor(int resolvedColor)`: The background color that appears behind the list item.
+* `setBackgroundColorId(int resId)`: The resource id of the background color that appears behind the list item.
 * `setDrawableResId(int resId)`: The resource id of the drawable shown as a hint for the action.
 * `setDescriptionTextColor(int resolvedColor)`: The text color used for the description and undo text.
+* `setDescriptionTextColorId(int resId)`: The resource id of the text color used for the description and undo text.
 * `setDescription(CharSequence description)`: The text shown as a hint for the action.
+* `setDescriptionId(int resId)`: The resource id of the text shown as a hint for the action.
 * `setUndoDescription(CharSequence description)`: The text shown when the user has dismissed the item and is shown the option to undo the dismissal.
+* `setUndoDescriptionId(int resId)`: The resource id of the text shown when the user has dismissed the item and is shown the option to undo the dismissal.
 * `setUndoable(boolean undoable)`: Whether the action is undoable.
 If set to `true` the user will have the option to undo the action for 5 seconds, if set to `false` the item will be dismissed immediately.
 * `setSwipeBehaviour(SwipeBehavior swipeBehavior)`: The behaviour of the item when swiping.
 Takes one of the provided default behaviours `NORMAL_SWIPE` or `RESTRICTED_SWIPE`.
 * `setSwipeBehaviour(float swipeRange, Interpolator swipeInterpolator)`: The more customized behaviour of the item when swiping, where `swipeRange` indicates how far the item can be swiped (percentage of item width) and `swipeInterpolator` is the custom Interpolator used when calculating the item position while swiping.
-* `setCallbackEnabled(callbackEnabled)`: Whether the swipe callback should be triggered on this action.
+* `setCallbackEnabled(boolean callbackEnabled)`: Whether the swipe callback should be triggered on this action.
 If set to `true` you will receive a swipe action through `onSwipe(int position, int direction)`, if set to `false` you won't.

 ## License